The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization

 \subsection{Fits to the data}

 At $z = 5.1$ we fit the GGG and LRIS composites individually as well as jointly.
+For our nominal results we use $\xi = 0.67$, as noted above, and hold the mean $R_{\rm eq}$ for each composite fixed to the values given in Section~\ref{sec:Req}.
+We also include the foreground Lyman series transmission described in Section~\ref{sec:lyman_series}.
+We then fit for $\kappa_{912}^{\rm bg}$, which is used to calculate $\lambda_{\rm mfp}$, along with $f_{912}$ and $f_0$ separately for each composite.
+In the bootstrap trials we draw $\xi$ randomly from the flat distribution over $[0.3,1.0]$ while the mean $R_{\rm eq}$ is varied according to the procedure outlined above.
 From the individual fits we obtain $\lambda_{\rm mfp} = 8.85^{+1.63}_{-1.31}$~pMpc (68\% confidence intervals assuming a flat prior on $\xi$) from the GGG data and $11.64^{+4.12}_{-3.63}$~pMpc from the LRIS data.
 The results are thus highly consistent with one another within the errors.
-From the joint fit we obtain $\lambda_{\rm mfp} = 9.09^{+1.28}_{-1.60}$~pMpc, which we adopt as our nominal result at $z = 5.1$.
+From the joint fit we obtain $\lambda_{\rm mfp} = 9.09^{+1.62}_{-1.28}$~pMpc, which we adopt as our nominal result at $z = 5.1$.
 At $z = 6.0$ we measure $\lambda_{\rm mfp} = 0.75^{+0.65}_{-0.45}$~pMpc.
 The nominal fits along with the ranges spanned by bootstrap trials are shown in Fig.~\ref{fig:fits}.
 The cumulative probability density functions for \mfp\ at the two redshifts are shown in Fig.~\ref{fig:cpdfs}.
 The main results are summarized in Table~\ref{tab:results}, where we also give results for fixed values of $\xi$.